 Calgary's Flood Resilience Plan

 As a river city, we will always need to prepare, respond and adapt to floods.
-And the pressures of a changing climate only bring a greater risk of more severe and frequent flooding.
-That’s why building resilience to flooding is one of our top priorities.
+Building resilience to flooding is one of our top priorities.

 Upstream flood protection on the Bow and Elbow Rivers: